LGuitron/LIBOL-python/README.md

    a           |               |               |               |       |      |       |       |   X  |    X   |    X   |    X
    eta         |               |               |               |       |      |       |       |   X  |    X   |    X   |
    regularizer |               |               |               |   X   |      |       |       |      |        |        |

+### Automatic hyperparameter adjustment

+For all algorithms the initial value of the hyperparameters are set in the options.py file.
+If specified, the execution of an algorithm can include a process of hyperparameter tuning in which all parameter values are kept fixed with the exception of one that takes different values from a specified range.
+After repeating this process with all hyperparameters the best values will be exported to a text file with the name "algorithm_dataset_bestparams.txt", when this process is completed the algorithm will be executed once more with the best values found.

+The range of values to be tested for every hyperparameter is represented by lists in the options.py file, modifying these lists might improve the results obtained in some cases.

 ## Compare Algorithms and generate Plot